 So Robert immediately started the job hunt again.
 Thankfully, it was much easier for him to job hunt while he was in New York.
 It didn’t take long before he’d bagged a new job and we were ready to start the visa process a second time.

-The US gives you a generous 10 days (note sarcasm) before you have to get the f*ck out of the country after your job falls through on the E3 visa, so we had to leave ASAP.
+The US gave us a generous 10 days (note sarcasm) before you have to get the f*ck out of the country after losing your job on the E3 visa, so we had to leave ASAP.
 Reapplying for the visa also required us to leave the country as the application is done in an embassy.

 So we needed to be somewhere nearby with a US embassy, preferably one with fast processing times for non-immigrant visas.

 After doing some research, we settled on Barbados.
 The visa processing times there were minimal, the flights were reasonably cheap, and we could live there fairly inexpensively while we were waiting for the visa to process.

 And that brings us to here and now.
 Of course we intend to make the most of the fact that we’re in Barbados by traipsing around the island on our weekends, but most of the time we’ll both be here, in the living area of our little cottage, making any money we can through freelance work to carry us through.